Series: Agfact H2.1.7 Edition: fifth Last updated: February 2022

 Citrus nursery trees are normally sold in containers, although some may be available as bare-rooted trees.
 Prepare the site by digging over several months before planting.
 Add organic matter and remove troublesome weeds.

 The best time for planting a citrus tree is when the risk of severe frost is past, usually in August or September.
-Advanced trees that have been grown in containers may be planted during spring, summer or early autumn provided there is little disturbance to the main root system and they are watered frequently.
-Where summers are hot and dry, and winters are mild, trees may also be planted in autumn.
+Advanced trees that have been grown in containers can be planted during spring, summer or early autumn provided there is little disturbance to the main root system and they are watered frequently.
+Where summers are hot and dry and winters are mild, trees can also be planted in autumn.

 When planting any citrus tree, prepare the site well beforehand.
 Dig the planting hole deep enough to allow the tree to be placed at the original nursery or container soil level, with the bud union at least 15 cm above the ground level, and wide enough for the roots to spread out.
 Remove the tree from the container and gently tease the external roots to free them for planting (or for removal if they have spiralled in the container).

-In the first year of growth in the garden, water the tree at intervals of 4 - 7 days, depending on the weather.
+In the first year of growth, water the tree every 4–7 days, depending on the weather.
 Regular watering is essential during hot, dry, windy periods.

-When the tree is well established, watering may be limited to a good soaking with a hose and sprinkler every week.
+When the tree is well established, watering can be limited to a good soaking with a sprinkler every week.
 Tub-planted trees will need to be watered more frequently, depending on the amount of soil and the growing position.

-The root system of citrus trees is usually concentrated in the top 30 cm of soil and within the ‘drip ring’.
+Citrus tree root systems are usually concentrated in the top 30 cm of soil and within the ‘drip ring’.
 If a mulch has formed or is maintained under the canopy, many of the important fibre roots will be found within 10 cm of the surface.
-Take care when digging around the tree not to damage larger roots, as an injury may result in invasion by wood-rotting phytophthora fungi.
+Take care when digging around the tree not to damage larger roots, as an injury might result in invasion by wood-rotting phytophthora fungi.
 Heaping grass clippings or other material around the base or trunk of the tree can result in similar problems.

 Remove weeds by light chipping or mowing until the canopy develops and reduces light under the tree, thus inhibiting weed growth.
-Problem weeds such as couch, kikuyu or summer grass may also be controlled by the careful use of registered herbicides.
-Some that are safe to apply near citrus may be injurious to other nearby fruit trees, shrubs or plants in the garden.
+Problem weeds such as couch, kikuyu or summer grass can also be controlled by the careful use of registered herbicides.
+Some that are safe to apply near citrus can be injurious to other nearby fruit trees, shrubs or plants in the garden.
 Refer to the Australian Pesticides and Veterinary Medicines Authority (APVMA) for more detailed information.

-Trees planted in tubs may require repotting into larger containers after several years, or root pruning if the tree is to be kept small.
-Artificial fertilisers may damage the roots and burn foliage, so it is safer to use blood and bone or slow-release, mixed fertilisers (pellets or tablets) for these trees.
-(See the section Nutrition for more information.)
+Trees planted in tubs might require repotting into larger containers after several years, or root pruning if the tree is to be kept small.
+Artificial fertilisers might damage the roots and burn the foliage, so it is safer to use blood and bone or slow-release, mixed fertilisers (pellets or tablets) for these trees.
+See the Nutrition section for more information.

-A light pruning of foliage may be necessary at planting if the root system has been badly damaged or reduced to fit in a tub.
-If the tree was grown in a shallow container it may be necessary to cut the tap root to remove spiralled growth before planting.
+Foliage might benefit from light pruning at planting if the root system has been badly damaged or reduced to fit in a tub.
+If the tree was grown in a shallow container, it might be necessary to cut the tap root to remove spiralled growth before planting.

 The lower growth (up to 30 cm above ground level) can also be removed if necessary to assist in the tree’s soil management.
 This pruning is called ‘skirting’.